Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

+\pldicommentout{The first and third kind of counterexamples are sufficient to build a counterexample based procedure, and this leads to one version of our algorithm.
+The second kind of counterexample may not necessarily exist--- it may be that all models of size $n$, for a small $n$, are not counterexamples to a lemma or it may be that the lemma is valid but not provable (it may require more instantiation depth or require more inductive lemmas).
+However, it turns out that small counterexamples, when they exist, can be very useful, and we incorporate them in a hybrid technique to get the main version of our algorithm called \fossil. }

-\paragraph{Background theories and relative completeness:} The techniques for inductive reasoning we develop in this paper are considerably more complex than described above.
-First, for many applications like program verification, it is important to handle some domains that are constrained to satisfy certain theories, like arithmetic and sets (sets are important in heap-based verification in order to talk about collections such as ``set of keys stored in a list'' and for heaplets for frame reasoning such as ``the set of heap locations that constitute list'').
-Consequently, we work in a framework where there is a foreground sort and multiple background sorts, where background sorts are constrained by theories and admit decision procedures for quantifier-free formulas even for combined theories (these are typically Nelson-Oppen combinations of theories supported by SMT solvers).
-In such settings, the work in~\cite{loding18} proved that for certain fragments, systematic quantifier instantitation is still a complete procedure for FO reasoning.
-In particular, if we allow quantifiers over variables ranging over the foreground sort only, quantifier instantiation is complete, and furthermore, instantiation leads to decidable quantifier-free formulas which, when not valid, result in finite counterexample models.
-We hence restrict ourselves to proving theorems using lemmas where both theorems and lemmas quantify only over the foreground sort.
+\mypara{Background Theories and Relative Completeness} The techniques for inductive reasoning that we develop in this paper are more involved than as described above.
+First, many applications, such as program verification, require handling of domains that are constrained to satisfy certain theories, such as arithmetic and sets (sets allow the expression of collections such as ``the set of keys stored in a list'' in heap-based verification and ``the set of heap locations that constitute a list'' in heaplets for frame reasoning).
+Consequently, our framework maintains a \emph{foreground sort} modeling the heap with pointers as well as multiple background sorts, with the background sorts constrained by theories and that admit Nelson-Oppen style decision procedures for \emph{quantifier-free} reasoning.
+In such settings, the work in~\cite{loding18} proved that for formulas that quantify only over the foreground sort (i.e., only involving quantification over locations of the heap), systematic quantifier instantiation is still complete.
+Moreover, satisfiability of quantifier-free formulas after instantiation are supported by SMT solvers, which can also return the three kinds of counterexamples we seek.